 We experience several emotions in a day.
 These emotions dominate our feelings and moods.
 Hence it is important to know how to control them in a healthy manner.
 Even when we experience happy emotions that put us in a good mood, we need to be mindful to not let them overwhelm us.
 We all know that negative emotions especially anger can do us no good, hence we need to definitely control them effectively.
 We can learn how to control anger and emotions in a healthy manner, once we have recognized them.
-It is quite possible to be experiencing a negative emotion but dismissing them as normal.
+It is quite possible to be experiencing negative emotions but dismissing them as normal.
 Only once we recognize them, can be we learn to deal with them in an effective manner.

 1. Watch your breath